IEEE Spectrum

-IEEE Spectrum is a magazine edited by the Institute of Electrical and Electronics Engineers.
+IEEE Spectrum is a magazine edited and published by the Institute of Electrical and Electronics Engineers.

 The first issue of IEEE Spectrum was published in January 1964 as a successor to Electrical Engineering.
-The magazine contains peer-reviewed articles about technology and science trends affecting business and society.

 In 2010, IEEE Spectrum was the recipient of Utne Reader magazine's Utne Independent Press Award for Science/Technology Coverage.
 In 2012, IEEE Spectrum was selected as the winner of the National Magazine Awards "General Excellence Among Thought Leader Magazines" category.